catalyst-cloud/catalystcloud-docs/source/database.rst

   | sys   |
   +-------+

-To delete a database, you need the following command:
+To delete a database, you can use the following command:

 .. code-block:: bash